-My name is Susan Grotte and I am writing to officially state that I was abused at Hephzibah House from February, 1981, to July, 1983.
+My name is Susan Grotte.
+I am writing to state officially that I was abused at Hephzibah House from February, 1981, to July, 1983.

 I realize that this is far in the past, and nothing can be done.
 However it has come to my attention that girls are suffering under the same cruel conditions right now.

 I was beaten with a paddle until I was black and blue.
-My skirt was pulled up, and I was laid out on the floor.
-One adult sat on my back and tightly held my arms, while another sat on my legs.
-A third beat me.
-I was beaten nearly every day for the first three to four months I was there.
-After that, I was sufficiently broken and docile, only receiving two to three per month.
-These beatings were so severe that they left blisters, hurt my back and twice I fainted.
+My skirt was pulled up, and I was laid out on the flour.
+One adult sat on my back and tightly held my arms, while another sat on my feet to keep me from kicking.
+A third wielded a paddle and beat me.
+I was beaten nearly every day for the first three to four months when I was there.
+After that time, I was sufficiently broken and docile, thus only receiving two to three per month.
+These beating were so severe that they left blisters, hurt my back and twice I fainted.
 I still smell that carpet and feel it against my face.

 I was so hungry all the time.
-The Williams ate very well, while we were denied sufficient, healthy food especially considering the energy we expended.
+The Williams ate very well, while they denied the girls sufficient, healthy food especially considering the energy we expended.
 I lost nearly 40 lbs in four months-- dropping from a normal 128 pounds to a mere 88.
 This in spite of the fact that we were not allowed to turn down any food offered.

 I was menstruating normally before arriving at Hephzibah House, but ceased until I left in 1983.

 I did heavy, back breaking labor.
 There was emotional abuse in the form of humiliation and isolation.
 Hephzibah House denied any form of contact with the outside world including media and notice of my grandmother’s death, as well as censoring letters from my parents.
 The rare phone calls from home were tightly monitored.
 Communication with other students was supervised and very limited.